A long time ago, there was a monkey who lived in a rose-apple tree by the side of a river. He lived alone, but was very happy.

 So she asked her husband to invite his friend home so that she could meet him.
 But the crocodile was not happy about inviting his friend home.
 So the wife thought of a plan.
 She pretended to be very ill and told the crocodile that the doctor had said that she could get well only if she ate a monkey’s heart.
 If her husband wanted to save her life, he must bring her his friend’s heart.

-The crocodile was very unhappy.
+The crocodile was stupid enough to believe his wife.
+But the thought of killing his friend made him very unhappy.
 He did not want to harm his friend.
-At the same time, he could not let his wife die.
+At the same time, he did not want his wife to die.

 So the crocodile went to the rose apple tree and invited the monkey home to meet his wife.
 The monkey was very happy and readily agreed.
 The crocodile told the monkey that he could ride across the river to the other bank on his back.
 On reaching the middle of the river, the crocodile began to sink.
 The frightened monkey asked him why he was doing so.